kidskoding/Tom/README.md

 <br>
 To run the voice assistant, please run the "tom.py" file
 <br><br>
 Fun Fact: I named my voice assistant Tom because it is the first three letters of my district name Tomball.
-Tom won the third-place award/trophy at the district science fair event and advanced to the Houston level!
+Tom won the third-place award/trophy at the district-level science fair event and advanced to the Houston level!